 What is the difference between a lender and a mortgage broker?

-Mortgage brokers collect information for several lenders, helping buyers compare conditions to find a favorable mortgage product.
+Mortgage brokers in Easley SC collect information for several lenders, helping buyers compare conditions to find a favorable mortgage product.
 Lenders provide the funds to help you complete your home purchase.
 A lender is a financial institution that provides loans directly to you.
-A broker doesn't lend money.
-A broker can work with many lenders.
+A Mortgage Broker in Easley SC doesn't lend money.
+A Mortgage Broker in Easley SC can work with many lenders.

 While they can provide services to people looking for mortgage loans, they are very different.
 A mortgage broker acts as an intermediary by helping consumers identify the best lender for their situation, while a direct lender is a bank or other financial institution that decides if you qualify for the loan and, if so, delivers the check to you.
 Unlike a mortgage broker who works independently, a loan officer typically works for a company.
 They are responsible for seeking customers for the bank or credit union and for developing relationships with these customers on behalf of the bank.